 Host a Dance-a-thon Cheerleading Fundraiser

 Cheerleaders love to dance, so why not host a dance-a-thon fundraiser?
 Dance-a-thons are designed for participants to seek donations and pledges before the event from their friends, neighbors, co-workers, and family.
-Dance-a-thons or dance marathons are tons of fun and can be quite lucrative cheering fundraisers when run online with a crowdfunding website.
+Dance-a-thons or dance marathons are tons of fun and can be quite lucrative cheering fundraisers when run online with a P2P crowdfunding website.
 Have people place wagers on who will come out on top and watch them battle it out for victory.

 Run a Cheer Squad Flag Football Game

-Cheerleaders are generally very athletic and can play well in many sports.
+Cheerleaders are generally very athletic and can play many sports well.
 Change things up a bit by having your cheerleading squads play against each other in a friendly round of flag football.
 This time, the sports teams can support the cheerleading team by volunteering at the event.
 Charge family and students entrance fees, sell refreshments and make room for donations on the day itself.

 Hold a Classic Bake Sale

 If you have cheerleaders who love to bake (or parents who do), a bake sale is an easy cheerleading fundraising idea.
 Set up a bake sale where they sell their freshly-made pastries and other delights to the school and the rest of the community.
 It’s a great, classic fundraising idea to help your team earn much-needed funds.
 Think about offering healthy and gluten-free options, so everyone can enjoy a treat.